MS-DOS and Windows command line cd command

 cd\windows\system32

-If this directory is available, it changes into the system32 directory, a subdirectory of the Windows directory.
+If this directory is available, it changes to the system32 directory, a subdirectory of the Windows directory.

 cd /d e:\pics

-For example, if you were on the C: drive, using the /d option switches to the E: drive and then moves into the pics directory.
+For example, if you were on the C: drive, using the /d option switches to the E: drive and then moves to the pics directory.

 cd

 Typing cd alone prints the working directory.
-For example, if you're in c:\windows> and you type the cd it prints "c:\windows."
-For those users who are familiar with Unix or Linux, this could be thought of as doing the pwd (print working directory) command.
+For example, if you're in c:\windows> and you type cd, it prints "c:\windows."
+For users who are familiar with Unix or Linux, it's similar to using the pwd (print working directory) command.